Antymon/ppo_cpp/README.md

 This will generate a closed-loop graph similar to the one used in the training initiated above.
-Generator will write the file with respect to your Stable Baselines @stable-baselines repository.
+Generator will write the file with respect to your Stable Baselines @Hill2018 repository.
 You need to point to this file when calling into the PPO SIMG file.
 In order to see what parameters are accepted, from *within* the repository call: